matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 sees updated value of count ever.

 - How Java memory model integrates with hardware architecture.
 In Java each thread has it's own thread stack.
-This stack contains: method call stack and local variable created in that thread.
-In a multi core system, it is quite possible that two threads are running concurrently in separate cores.
-In such scenario it is possible that part of thread's stack lies inside register / cache of a core.
+- This stack contains: method call stack and local variable created in that thread.
+- In a multi core system, it is quite possible that two threads are running concurrently in separate cores.
+- In such scenario it is possible that part of thread's stack lies inside register / cache of a core.
 If inside a thread, an object is accessed using synchronized (or volatile) keyword, after synchronized block that thread syncs it's local copy of that variable with the main memory.
 This creates a read / write barrier and makes sure that the thread is seeing the latest value of that object.

-- In our case since thread B has not used synchronized access to count, it might be refering value of count stored in register and may never see updates from thread A. Need to make getCount() synchronized
+- In our case since thread B has not used synchronized access to count, it might be referring value of count stored in register and may never see updates from thread A. Need to make getCount() synchronized.

 ```java
 public synchronized Integer getCount() {